Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 The ETH will be given as a lump-sum reward within a month of the end of the quarter, and sent to the project's multisig.

-The MOONEY will be locked for four years and given in the form of delegated vMOONEY that they can unlock after it has vested, and sent to individual contributors directly.
+The MOONEY will be locked for four years (received in the form of vMOONEY) and can be unlocked after it has vested.

 ## Project Intellectual Property